HUMANA-MAYS HEALTHCARE ANALYTICS 2020 CASE COMPETITION

 Students are encouraged to use Stack Overflow, Google, etc., for questions about analytical best practices.

 Students may use any of the following analytical tools: SAS, SPSS, R, Python, Matlab, and Microsoft Excel.

 Round One.
 The submissions for Round One are written reports that showcase the results of the data analysis and business solutions.
 This round is a simple quantitative evaluation of a team’s solution based on its ability to accurately predict the specific business issue.

-Submissions will be evaluated based on accuracy of the model using a predicted scored provided by the team and comparing the score to the known result, held by Humana.
+Submissions will be evaluated based on accuracy of the model using a predicted score rovided by the team and comparing the score to the known result, held by Humana.
 Mislabeled submissions either in title or content will not be corrected.
 Competition Sponsor is not responsible for corrupted files or submissions that do not conform to the given parameters.

 The top 50 most accurate solutions (meeting all other eligibility criteria) will advance to Round Two.
 If there is a tie for the 50th spot, all teams tying for that position will advance.